Drug policy of the Netherlands: Developments from 2003–2015

 In 2008, the municipality of Utrecht imposed a Zero Tolerance Policy to all events like the big dance party Trance Energy held in Jaarbeurs.
 However, such zero-tolerance policy at dance parties are now becoming common in the Netherlands and are even stricter in cities like Arnhem.

 The two towns Roosendaal and Bergen op Zoom announced in October 2008 that they would start closing all coffeeshops, each week visited by up to 25,000 French and Belgian drug tourists, with closures beginning in February 2009.

-In May 2011 the Dutch government announced that tourist are to be banned from Dutch coffeeshops, starting in the southern provinces and at the end of 2011 in the rest of the country.
+In May 2011 the Dutch government announced that tourists are to be banned from Dutch coffeeshops, starting in the southern provinces and at the end of 2011 in the rest of the country.
 In a letter to the parliament, the Dutch health and justice ministers said that, "In order to tackle the nuisance and criminality associated with coffeeshops and drug trafficking, the open-door policy of coffeeshops will end".

-A government committee delivered in June 2011 a report about Cannabis to the Dutch government.
+A government committee delivered in June 2011 a report about cannabis to the Dutch government.
 It includes a proposal that cannabis with more than 15 percent THC should be labeled as hard drugs.
 Higher concentrations of THC and drug tourism have challenged the current policy and led to a re-examination of the current approach; e.g. ban of all sales of cannabis to tourists in coffeeshops from end of 2011 was proposed but currently only the border city of Maastricht has adopted the measure in order to test out its feasibility.
 According to the initial measure, starting in 2012, each coffeeshop was to operate like a private club with some 1,000 to 1,500 members.
 In order to qualify for a membership card, applicants would have to be adult Dutch citizens, membership was only to be allowed in one club.

 In Amsterdam 26 coffeeshops in the De Wallen area were ordered to close their doors between 1 September 2012 and 31 August 2015.

 A Dutch judge has ruled that tourists can legally be banned from entering cannabis cafés, as part of new restrictions which come into force in 2012.

-A study conducted by the European Monitoring Centre of Drugs and Drug Addiction report that 25.3% of Irish people smoked cannabis at some stage in their life, and 25.7% of Dutch people have tried cannabis.
+A study conducted by the European Monitoring Centre for Drugs and Drug Addiction report that 25.3% of Irish people smoked cannabis at some stage in their life, and 25.7% of Dutch people have tried cannabis.